digital history, history of sexuality, history of New York City, legal history

 Robertson is the author of Crimes against Children: Sexual Violence and Legal Culture in New York City, 1880-1960, the first large-scale longitudinal analysis of sex crime prosecutions, which examines how changing understandings of age brought crimes against children to prominence and transformed American law and legal practice.
 More recently, he is the co-author of Playing the Numbers: Gambling in Harlem Between the Wars, the first major study of numbers gambling, an enterprise central to African-American economic, social and cultural life in the 1920s and 1930s.
 Robertson has published articles and book chapters on sex crimes, modern childhood, everyday life in 1920s Harlem, and undercover investigation in journals such as Gender and History, the Journal of Social History, the Journal of Urban History, and the Journal of the History of Sexuality.

 Robertson received his PhD from Rutgers University, and BA (Hons) degrees in English and History from the University of Otago in New Zealand.
 He held postdoctoral fellowships at the American Bar Foundation and in the Department of History and Art History at George Mason University.
 From 2000-2013 he was a member of the Department of History at the University of Sydney, Australia.
+For six years, from 2013-2019, he served as director of the Roy Rosenzweig Center for History and New Media.

 Playing the Numbers: Gambling in Harlem Between the Wars (with Shane White, Stephen Garton & Graham White) [Cambridge, MA: Harvard University Press, 2010]